nating/i-see-text-regions/assignment-1/README.md

 The inside of two characters have been determined to be text.
 Fortunately, for the purpose of the problem this does not have an effect on finding the rectangle surrounding a text region on notices within an image.

-Another problem that can be seen in the above image is that the dots of 'i' characters and '.' characters are not similar enough in size to their adjacent letters to be counted as text.
-This is a weakness of the solution, and is the reason that the test images to fall from a DICE score of 1 to around .97 on the first and fourth test image when compared to the ground truths accompanying this report.
+Another problem that can be seen in the above image is that the dots of 'i' characters and '.' characters are not similar enough to their adjacent letters in size to be counted as text.
+This is a weakness of the solution, and is the reason that the test images fall from an average DICE coefficient of 1 to around .97 on the first and fourth test image when compared to the ground truths accompanying this report.

 This process also finds segments that fit these criteria that are not text.
-This is the cause of DICE scores of around .95 in the sixth and eight test images when compared to the ground truths accompanying this report.
+This is the cause of the average DICE coefficient of the sixth and eight test images to be around .95 when compared to the ground truths accompanying this report.
 This can be seen in the image below:
 <img src="./assets/report-images/incorrect-detection-example0.jpg" width="600"/>
 <img src="./assets/report-images/incorrect-detection-example1.jpg" width="700"/>

-The problem of segments being incorrectly determined to be lines of text can be reduced by specifying that text regions must be a certain size, but this does not eliminate the issue.
+The problem of segments being incorrectly determined to be lines of text could be reduced by specifying that text regions must be a certain size, but that would not completely eliminate the issue.
 The program does not make sure that regions of text are of a certain size.
 This is so that text regions of any size can be identified.

 ### 7: Finding regions of text